 Done?
 Get started with the practical part of Assignment 1.
 You can download the smaller datafiles medium.tsv and large.tsv.
 If you want to analyze huge.tsv, you will have to get it from the shared folder in the ISSC Linux or LIACS DS lab environment, as stated in the assignment.

 Teams work on a course project for 60% of the course grade.
-The project is about a certain topic (see list below) related to social network analysis, and the project consists of:
+The project is about a certain topic (see list below) related to social network analysis, and has a paper as end product.
+The explanation below was also given in Lecture 3.
+The project consists of:

 This list of project topics is shown below.
-Please choose a topic (so, choose a number from 1 to 12) with your team (consisting of two students).
+Please choose a topic (so, choose a number) with your team (consisting of two students).
 Register your choice in Brightspace.
-Topics can be chosen up to 4 or 5 times; we will split the group into various parallel tracks.
+Topics can be chosen up to 3 times; we will split the group into 3 parallel tracks.

 Note: scientific papers (ACM, Elsevier, etc.) can often only be opened from within the university domain (or from home via university SSH/Citrix/VPN/etc.).
 IEEE Explore papers can often be opened by looking them up via computer.org.
 Alternative links and preprints of papers can often be found through Google Scholar by searching for "Title of the paper".
 Contact course staff if you have tried all of these options and are still not able to access the paper (do not pay!).